Save money on your energy bills

 Warmer Homes

 Are you looking at ways to improve the energy efficiency of your home so you can reduce your energy bills?
-Those who are on a low income and in low energy rated homes may be eligible for free funding to improve the energy efficiency of their homes - and so also saving on their household bills.
+You may be eligible for free funding to improve the energy efficiency of their homes - and so also saving on their household bills.
 The amount of funding available could be up to £38,000 depending on the type of property and what measures are suitable.

 Fully funded measures available include: